 Survivors of domestic violence face the same economic barriers that challenge so many low-income people in Glendale: the lack of affordable housing, limited safety options, unemployment, lack of available living wage jobs, lack of transportation and limited child care options.
 More than 50% of our clients receiving non-residential services are unemployed or underemployed.
 As a result, many survivors face the impossible choice between staying with or returning to their abusers, or becoming homeless.

-In collaboration with landlords and property managers throughout Los Angeles County, YWCA Glendale provides a variety of services to support the success of each participant.
+In collaboration with landlords and property managers throughout Los Angeles County, YWCA Glendale and Pasadena provides a variety of services to support the success of each participant.
 These services may include: workshops, housing identification, advocacy, connections to supportive services, financial assistance and tenant education.